 On September 15, 2021, the Company further extended the loan maturity on Danbury Fair Mall to July 1, 2022.
-The interest rate remained unchanged, and the Company repaid \$10.0 million of the outstanding loan balance at closing.
+The interest rate remained unchanged at 5.5%, and the Company repaid \$10.0 million of the outstanding loan balance at closing.
+The loan maturity was further extended in July 2022.

 On October 26, 2021, the Company's joint venture in The Shops at Atlas Park replaced the existing loan on the property with a new \$65 million loan that bears interest at a floating rate of LIBOR plus 4.15% and matures on November 9, 2026, including extension options.
-The loan is covered by an interest rate cap agreement that effectively prevents LIBOR from exceeding 3.0% through November 7, 2023.
+The loan is covered by an interest rate cap agreement that effectively prevents LIBOR from exceeding 3.0% through November 7, 2023